blackxavier/static-website-with-cloudfront-alb/README.md

-# How to setup Cloudfront with Application Load Balancer.
+# How to setup CloudFront with Application Load Balancer.

 ## Prerequisite